What Does It Look Like To Study History at Concordia?

 The History major includes courses grouped in the following categories:

-- Deeper Study: at least one advanced course in United States, European and World History
+At least one advanced course in United States, European, and World History

-- Senior Thesis: capstone writing project where you pick a topic and work closely with one of the History faculty to complete a paper and presentation - this is designed to help prepare students to apply to and undertake graduate studies
+Capstone writing project where you pick a topic and work closely with a History faculty member to complete a paper and presentation, designed to help prepare you for graduate studies

 History students can take a semester-long internship for variable credit hours, depending on work hours available.
 About 50 percent of History majors go on to some graduate school in History programs, education programs, English programs, seminary or law school.